Conrad Cummings (boxer)

-Conrad Cummings is a professional boxer from Northern Ireland who held the WBO European middleweight title twice between 2017 and 2019.
+Conrad Cummings (born 24 May 1991) is a professional boxer from Northern Ireland who held the WBO European middleweight title twice between 2017 and 2019.

 Professional career

 Early career

 Cummings made his professional debut on 22 February 2014, scoring a four-round points decision (PTS) victory over Andrejs Loginovs at the York Hall in London.

 After compiling a record of 7–0 (3 KOs) he faced Alfredo Meli for the vacant Celtic middleweight title on 20 November 2015 at the Waterfront Hall in Belfast, Northern Ireland.
 Cummings scored a knockdown within the first minute of the fight, Meli appeared unhurt and made it back to his feet by the referee's count of three.
 Cummings received multiple warnings throughout the fight for low blows and pushing down on Meli's head before both fighters were deducted one point for excessive holding in the ninth round.
 After then ten rounds came to an end the bout was scored a split draw, with the Celtic title remaining vacant.
 One judge scored the bout 95–92 in favour of Cummings, the second scored it 96–93 to Meli, while the third judge scored it even at 94–94.

 Following three consecutive wins, one by stoppage, Cummings faced Ronny Mittag for the vacant IBF Inter-Continental middleweight title on 18 November 2016 at the Wembley Arena in London.
 In what was described as a controversial decision, Cummings suffered his first professional defeat, losing by split decision over ten rounds.
 One judge scored the bout 96–94 in favour of Cummings while the other two scored it 96–94 to Mittag.